suryaprakashsingh1705-sys/hacktoberfest-2025-frontend/docs/usage.md

 - If you see an error like **command not found: npm**, make sure **Node.js** and **npm** are installed.
 - If the dev server doesn’t start, try deleting `node_modules` and `package-lock.json`, then run `npm install` again.
 - Still stuck?
 Ask in [main Hacktoberfest Discussion](https://github.com/orgs/OpenCodeChicago/discussions/2) or on [Discord](https://discord.gg/t6MGsCqdFX)

+---

+## ⭐ Support the Project

+If you find this project helpful, please consider starring it on GitHub!
+It helps us grow and reach more contributors.